liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 print(f"Estimated distance difference: {abs(distance_diff_cm)} cm")
 ```
 - Ensure that mic_distance_cm is the correct spacing between the mics
+- This distance is only accurate if the sound is inbetween the two mics as techinally if its outside the two mics the model should return the distance between the 2 mics (the width of laptop, in my case 37.465cm)
 - Make sure that manual_offset_samples is updated.
 In this code the sign needs to be flipped
   - So if the correction factor is 257 meaning the left mic recording is lagging than the factor here needs to be negative 257